ysyk2021/the-promotable-executive-techniques-for-building-leadership-skills-for-career-growth/src/chapter-9-1.md

-Chapter 9: Continuous Improvement: Evaluating and Analyzing Leadership Effectiveness
+Evaluating and Analyzing Leadership Effectiveness
 ====================================================================================

 Continuous improvement involves evaluating, analyzing, and improving leadership effectiveness to achieve greater success.
 In this chapter, we will discuss techniques for evaluating and analyzing leadership effectiveness.